There are two ways to deal with this.

 No matter how much a person loves cats and wants their cat to be content by behaving normally, the cat owner has to think of other people and comply with the law.

-In America, the answer would be: keep your cat inside.
+In America, the answer might be: keep your cat inside as a lot of cat owners do.
 In Britain the answer might be: if you have a garden of sufficient size, build a cat enclose.
 Or in both cases, if and when your cat goes out, supervise the trip or put your cat on a leash.
 Also, it is more socially responsible to pick up feces if he defecates in a public place, although I understand the difficulties of doing that.
 Your cat should be prevented from going onto your neighbor’s property if he strongly dislikes it.

 All of this may sound tough, even impractical, perhaps, but the first call upon a cat caretaker is the cat’s safety and if your cat is unsafe wandering around outside because of threats to his health and welfare something has to be done, proactively.